williamalvvv/DockerTestApp/README.md

 - `db-config`
 - `db-data`

-to store the database configuration and the actual data inside the application database, please add this dirs inside your docker ignore file, in order to not upload your database files to your repo.
+To store the database configuration and the actual data inside the application database, please add these dirs inside your gitignore file, in order to not upload your database files to your repo.